 A. The President has said time and time again that he will fight to retain tax indexing, and many of us will continue to support him, even if a veto is required.
 Thirty-four Senate Republicans and 146 House Republicans have signed letters to that effect.
-The reasons are quite simple: these measures are good for the economy, they are fair, and they give long-needed real tax relief to the hard-pressed middle income American.
+The reasons are quite simple: these measures are good age 4 of 8 for the economy, they are fair, and they give long-needed real tax relief to the hard-pressed middle income American.